-What’s your major / minor?
+What's your major/ minor?

-What do your duties include as intern?
+What were some of your responsibilities as an intern?

 At NBC Sports, I was responsible for creating content such as photo galleries for the London 2012 Olympics.
 Other responsibilities were updating articles and other content on NBC’S year-round Olympic sports coverage website, universalsports.com.
 At KNB Communications, my responsibilities were more PR based.
 Some of my responsibilities included writing first drafts of press releases, creating and managing media lists, attending webinars, and creating monthly reports for clients.

 Do you have a favorite memory from any of your internships?